Why can't I attach my Amazon EBS volume to my Amazon EC2 instance?

 The volume has an AWS Marketplace product code

 If your volume has an AWS Marketplace product code, then you must subscribe to the AWS Marketplace code that's on the volume.
 Also, the instance configuration must adhere to that AWS Marketplace code's requirements.
-For more information, go to Attach an Amazon EBS volume to an instance, and see the Prerequisites.
+For more information, see For more information, see the Considerations section in Attach an Amazon EBS volume to an Amazon EC2 instance.

 Your IAM user or role doesn't have the permission to perform the AttachVolume action